voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Search paths for command binaries, like the eyaml command.
 The default should cover most cases.
-Default: ['/opt/puppet/bin', '/usr/bin', '/usr/local/bin']

 Default value: `$hiera::params::cmdpath`